WHATS HOT

 Everything You Need to Know About Your Dog’s

-Breeding dogs can be a joyous occasion whether you intended for your to get pregnant or not.
-There are many telltale signs and symptoms that let you know your dog is expecting, and it’s important to know what to expect throughout the , so you can properly take of your dog and her litter.
+Breeding dogs can be a joyous occasion whether you intended for your dog to get pregnant or not.
+There are many telltale signs and symptoms that let you know your dog is expecting, and it’s important to know what to expect throughout the , so you can properly take care of your dog and her litter.

 There are four stages to the heat, or estrus, cycle which determines when your dog can be impregnated: